-These are the first entry into our Snack Time Switch Line: Banana Split switches are linear switches with a 62g spring, nylon and polycarbonate blended housing, and POM stem.
+Arguably the most popular linear switch in keyboard history, and for good reason!
+Banana Split switches are linear switches are buttery smooth with a 62g spring, nylon and polycarbonate blended housing, and POM stem.

 About the Switches